 Are you making the same Pinterest mistakes that I did?
 Do you feel like none of your pinning efforts is paying off and you must be missing something?
-Here are a few ideas what that something might be!
+Here are a few ideas about what that something might be!

 I’ve been a huge fan of Pinterest for a good while.
 I had my blog for a year before I found out about this platform and it turned my blogging stats around.
 Ever since I got on Pinterest, at least the third of my readers are coming from the platform.
 At the very beginning, when Pinterest was my only focus, it gave me more than half of my readers!!